 Lululemon Athletica Inc. and its subsidiaries, design, distribute and retail athletic apparel, footwear and accessories under the lululemon brand for women and men, operating in two segments: Company-Operated Stores and Direct to Consumer.

 Cyclical stocks are often considered an offensive tactic in investing.
 You use them to hopefully generate high returns as fast as possible when the economy expands.
 Auto manufacturers, clothing stores, hotel and travel, airlines, retail stores and luxury goods manufacturers are classic cyclicals.
 Why?
-When the economy is booming, consumers are more likely to remodel their home, take a vacation, buy a new car, or buy an expensive handbag.
+When the economy is booming, consumers are more likely to remodel their homes, take a vacation, buy a new car, or buy an expensive handbag.
 Because these market segments tend to cycle with the economy, they’re not always the strongest.
 So, why would you purchase consumer cyclical stocks?
 How can you turn cyclical stocks into profits over the long and short-term?

-Here are 5 consumer cyclical stocks you should have your eyes on.
+Here are a few consumer cyclical stocks you should have your eyes on.

 Overview: Consumer Cyclical Stocks

 Consumer sectors are divided into 2 categories: defensive and cyclical.
 Defensive includes habitual and staple items, like groceries, liquor and bulk commodities.
 Cyclical comprises financials, technology, industrials and consumer discretionary items.
 These are the kinds of things that consumers don’t buy when the economy begins to dip out of control.